act-rules/act-rules.github.io/_drafts/SC1-4-3-main-text-bg-contrast.md

 - [F83: Failure of Success Criterion 1.4.3 and 1.4.6 due to using background images that do not provide sufficient contrast with foreground text (or images of text)](https://www.w3.org/TR/WCAG20-TECHS/F83.html)

 ## Assumptions
-- It is possible to determine what is the main body of text
-- The text is not an image
-- It is possible to determine the text color
-- It is possible to determine the colors behind the text
+- Code validates to a published grammar (eg. 4.1.1 and 4.1.2)

 ## Test properties
 | Properties        | Values
 |-------------------|-----------
-| Test name         | Main-text - background contrast
+| Test name         | Text-background contrast
 | Success criterion | 1.4.3 Contrast minimum
-| Test mode         | SemiAuto
+| Test mode         | semiautomated
-| Test environment  | (DOM + CSS) Rendered page
+| Test environment  | Rendered page
-| Test Subject      | Web page state
+| Test Subject      | Single page
 | User profile      | Requires sight

 ## Test procedure

 <!---
+Contrast of links to text and visited links etc is a separate criteria.

+For now this ruleset does not cover text in images, except SVG.

 Not sure about the order of the steps as there is no one situation that would pass without checking the others.
 Wonder if this would mean changing how things are grouped into:
 1. determine text stuff.
 2. determine ratio required.